YaTomilkina/gradient-background/README.md

 # 🎨 Gradient Background Generator

-A lightweight, seed-based gradient and blob shape generator for the browser or Node.js.
+A lightweight, seed-based gradient and blob shape generator.
 It creates unique, reproducible gradient images from any input string.

 ---